henryliu5/EasyCal/README.md

-# There.
+# EasyCal
- Transform plain text into calendar events
+ Transform plain text into calendar events with one simple click